nurturenature/fuzz_dist/README.md

 >
 > -- <cite>Dalai Lama XIV</cite>

 Distributed Erlang is resilient.
-Applications can use these primitive to implement powerful algorithms.
+Applications can use these primitives to implement powerful algorithms.

-`fuzz_dist` tunes Jepsen's `Nemesis` generators to fuzz at the distributed Erlang boundary values, triggers.  e.g.

-- partition durations
-  - fuzz near HEARTBEAT to trigger `:NODEUP`, `:NODEDOWN`
-- network faults
-  - fuzz near `GenServer.call(:timeout)` to trigger timeouts, retries

 Is the application's implementation standing firmly on and aligned with the BEAM?

+`fuzz_dist` directs Jepsen's `Nemesis` generators to fuzz at the distributed Erlang boundary values, triggers.

+Fuzz near
+- partition duration ~ `NetTickTime`
+  - -> `:NODEDOWN`, `:NODEUP`
+- network faults ~ `GenServer.call(:timeout)`
+  - -> `{:error, :timeout}`
+- ...

+The BEAM was built to be observed.
+Add these observations during fault injection to the application's OpenTelemetry.
+Link anomalies to metrics/spans/logs of both the application and the BEAM.

+- `erlang:monitor(time_offset, clock_service)`
+- `erlang:monitor_node(Node, Flag, Options)`
+- ...

 ---